Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 • It doesn’t interact with as many foods as other oral antibiotics.

-Prescribing Practices Change Over Time
+Prescribing Practices Change Gradually Over Time

-• In recent years, experts have been urging doctors to limit antibiotic prescriptions, including those for acne.
+2. In recent years, experts have been urging doctors to limit antibiotic prescriptions, including those for acne.
 Widespread use of antibiotics increases the chances of bacteria developing antibiotic resistance, which can ultimately result in a global health crisis when antibiotics stop working against bacterial infections altogether.
 In the United States, the Centers for Disease Control and Prevention (CDC) has begun a campaign to educate medical professionals about when it is appropriate to prescribe antibiotics.
-Both the CDC and the World Health Organization (WHO) also organize an annual Antibiotic Awareness Week to draw attention to the problem of excessive antibiotic use.7,8 Although doctors have been slow to adopt the new guidelines, we are likely to see a decline in antibiotic prescriptions for acne in the future.
+Both the CDC and the World Health Organization (WHO) also organize an annual Antibiotic Awareness Week to draw attention to the problem of excessive antibiotic use.7-9 Although doctors have been slow to adopt the new guidelines,10 we are likely to see a decline in antibiotic prescriptions for acne in the future.

 References

-1. Zaenglein, A. et al. Guidelines of care for the management of acne vulgaris.
+2. Zaenglein, A. et al. Guidelines of care for the management of acne vulgaris.
 Journal of the American Academy of Dermatology (2016). https://www.ncbi.nlm.nih.gov/pubmed/26897386

-2. Millikan, L. The rationale for using a topical retinoid for inflammatory acne.
+3. Millikan, L. The rationale for using a topical retinoid for inflammatory acne.
 American Journal of Clinical Dermatology 4, 75 – 80 (2003). https://www.ncbi.nlm.nih.gov/pubmed/12553848

-3. Tan, X. et al. Factors associated with topical retinoid prescriptions for acne.
+4. Tan, X. et al. Factors associated with topical retinoid prescriptions for acne.
 Journal of Dermatological Treatment 25, 110 – 114 (2013). https://www.ncbi.nlm.nih.gov/pubmed/23802699

-5. Leyden, J. et al. Comparison of the efficacy and safety of a combination topical gel formulation of benzoyl peroxide and clindamycin with benzoyl peroxide, clindamycin and vehicle gel in the treatments of acne vulgaris.
+6. Leyden, J. et al. Comparison of the efficacy and safety of a combination topical gel formulation of benzoyl peroxide and clindamycin with benzoyl peroxide, clindamycin and vehicle gel in the treatments of acne vulgaris.
 American Journal of Clinical Dermatology 2, 33 – 39 (2001). https://www.ncbi.nlm.nih.gov/pubmed/11702619

 7. Del Rosso, J. Q., Webster, G. F., Rosen, T. et al. Status report from the scientific panel on antibiotic use in dermatology of the American Acne and Rosacea Society: Part 1: Antibiotic prescribing patterns, sources of antibiotic exposure, antibiotic consumption and emergence of antibiotic resistance, impact of alterations in antibiotic prescribing, and clinical sequelae of antibiotic use.
 J Clin Aesthet Dermatol 9, 18‐24 (2016). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4898580/